 - A centralised online Microsoft space to host all the tools and services which can help businesses grow.

-So they developed the Microsoft Office 365 subscription option.
+So they developed the Microsoft Office 365 subscription option, and we began helping more and more businesses with Managed IT Solutions.

 According to Ian Heard, Microsoft General Manager for Digital Workplace and Collaboration, small and medium business have the most to gain.